Meta's Zuckerberg faces questioning at youth addiction trial

+Meta Platforms CEO Mark Zuckerberg is set to testify at the social media addiction trial regarding how Instagram affects young people's mental health.

-LOS ANGELES, Feb 18 : Meta Platforms CEO and billionaire Facebook founder Mark Zuckerberg is set to be questioned for the first time in a U.S. court on Wednesday about Instagram's effect on the mental health of young users, as a landmark trial over youth social media addiction continues.
+LOS ANGELES: Meta Platforms CEO and billionaire Facebook founder Mark Zuckerberg is set to be questioned for the first time in a US court on Wednesday (Feb 18) about Instagram's effect on the mental health of young users, as a landmark trial over youth social media addiction continues.

 The lawsuit and others like it are part of a global backlash against social media platforms over children's mental health.

-Australia and Spain have prohibited access to social media platforms for users under age 16, and other countries are considering similar curbs.
-In the U.S., Florida has prohibited companies from allowing users under age 14.
+Australia has prohibited access to social media platforms for users under age 16, and other countries including Spain are considering similar curbs.
+In the US, Florida has prohibited companies from allowing users under age 14.
 Tech industry trade groups are challenging the law in court.

 Meta and Google have denied the allegations, and pointed to their work to add features that keep users safe.
 Meta has often pointed to a National Academies of Sciences finding that research does not show social media changes kids' mental health.

 The lawsuit serves as a test case for similar claims in a larger group of cases against Meta, Alphabet's Google, Snap and TikTok.
-Families, school districts and states have filed thousands of lawsuits in the U.S. accusing the companies of fueling a youth mental health crisis.
+Families, school districts and states have filed thousands of lawsuits in the US accusing the companies of fuelling a youth mental health crisis.

 Zuckerberg is expected to be questioned on Meta's internal studies and discussions of how Instagram use affects younger users.